Methods of free probability: 14d. Hypergeometric laws

 As an explicit application of the above, also from \cite{bbs}, we have:

 \begin{theorem} The free hyperspherical and hypergeometric variables,

 has the same law. \end{theorem}

-\begin{proof} This follows indeed from Theorem 13.34, particularized to the case of single variables.
+\begin{proof} This follows indeed from Theorem 14.35, particularized to the case of single variables.
 For details on all this, and for more, we refer to \cite{bbs}. \end{proof}

 As a conclusion, interesting things happen when doing noncommutative geometry.
 Needless to say, all this is of interest too in relation with physics.
 For instance in the Connes interpretation of the Standard Model, coming from \cite{co2}, the probabilistic study of the corresponding free gauge group leads to beasts as above.
-Also, it is believed that QCD should appear as some kind of ``free electrodynamics'', with free geometry and free probability playing a key role in its study, but this is not confirmed yet.

-\section{13e.
+\section{14e.
 Exercises}

 Things have been quite advanced in this chapter, and as a unique exercise, which is rather elementary, and very instructive, we have:

 \begin{exercise} Work out the asymptotics of the free hypergeometric laws. \end{exercise}